-We Have to Go Back: Our Favorite New Destinations of 2017Guatemala Italy Mexico Nicaragua Our Journey Romania United States
+We Have to Go Back: Our Favorite New Destinations of 2017Guatemala Italy Mexico Nicaragua Romania Stories United States

 Recently, I’ve taken to adapting the old Japanese proverb “fall down seven times, stand up eight” to our own wanderlust-fueled ways–with Jeremy and me, it’s all about “cross off seven destinations, add eight”.

 Our “to visit” list is longer now than it ever has been, and at the rate we’re going, will probably never shrink.

 Part of the culprit?
 One visit often isn’t enough for a given destination–we frequently leave a dream spot already plotting how to get back!

 Just like last year, we’re using the upcoming end of 2017 to round up some of our favorite new destinations of the year–specifically, the ones we’re already dying to go back to!

 Here are the new destinations that knocked us out of the water in 2017!

 Clear, shallow water that stretches as far as the eye can see, inexpensive and delicious food, dirt roads that are begging to be explored via bike, no skyscrapers, barely any cars, more hammocks than you can count: Isla Holbox is a delightfully relaxing place.

 We loved our week there, but we definitely need another one!
 Not only did we not get a chance to try out kitesurfing in between all of our shameless relaxing, we didn’t visit during the correct time of year to swim with whale sharks or to photograph the flamingos that spend part of their year near the island!

 As much as we enjoy the Riviera Maya, Isla Holbox provides a much different kind of Mexican beach experience–one that we definitely want to have again.